 Sorry... some of my biases coming out.
 The plastic, freshly dipped look appalls me.

 Back to the bench.

 This is the color rosinate which is made slightly different from the clear rosinate.
-If you want the formula for that read the literature or e-mail me... firstname.lastname@example.org.
+I gave that formula earlier in this section.

 4 grams color rosinate